H3rz3n/Davinci-Resolve-Fedora-38-39-40-Fix/README.md

 This part is inside the "Davinci-PRE-INSTALL-FIX-Fedora-39.sh" file.
 To use it you need to :
 - Open a terminal window.
 - Write ``` chmod +x ```.
-- Drag and drop the file inside the window.
+- Drag and drop the script file inside the window.
 - Press enter, enter your password.
 - Drag and drop the script file inside the terminal window.
 - Press enter, enter your password and wait until the script terminates to work.